When will I be able to purchase a BatBnB?

 How soon will bats settle into my BatBnB?

 Studies have shown that the majority of well made bat houses will be populated within the first or second year after deployment.
 Best news is that once a bats have moved in, they are very likely to come back year after year.
 Some researchers tracking bats have documented bat houses being populated as soon as 24 hours after being put up.
 BatBnB does not guarantee your unit will get occupied, but will offer detailed guides on maximizing your chances for occupancy.
+We've already had reports from several customers who had bats move in to their unit in less than a month after putting it up!

 Are there commercial uses for BatBnB?